amitjoy/aspecio/README.md

 Aspecio has been tested on Felix 6.0.3 but should work with any framework compliant with OSGi R7.

-In the following examples, Declarative Services (DS) are used.
+In the following examples, Declarative Services (DS) is used.

 ### Aspecio's Weaving